 Socket: AM4 | Chipset: X470 | Memory: Dual-Channel DDR4 3600 MHz, Up to 64GB| Audio: SupremeFX S1220 | Multi GPU Support: 3-Way AMD CrossFireX and SLI Technology | Form Factor: ATX

-The ROG Crosshair VII Hero Wi-Fi is the top of the line offering from Asus and is arguably the best X470 motherboard for 2700x or other Ryzen processors.
+The ROG Crosshair VII Hero Wi-Fi is the top of the line offering from Asus and is arguably the best X470 motherboard for 2700x, 3600 or even 3700x & 3800x Ryzen processors.
 It is targeted towards enthusiasts and has all the premium looks and high-end features you need from it.
 This board features a powerful 5+2 phase VRM which can be doubled to 10+2 using doublers to provide easy and stable overclocking.
 You also get 8 fan headers which make it the best X470 motherboard for overclocking.

 The ROG signature black-and-red theme combined with the detailed Aura Sync RGB lighting give it an amazing visual appeal.
 Some of the main features of this motherboard include dual M.2 slots with large heatsinks, 3 PCIe x16 slots, two PCIe x1 slots, studio-grade audio quality via the SupremeFX S1220 CODEC, DDR4 A-XMP functions and more.
 This board comes with a vast array of USB options including USB 3.1 Gen 2 Type-A and a Gen1 Type-C port.
 8 USB 3.1 Gen1 ports and five USB 2.0 ports.
 Besides these, you have onboard Wi-Fi, Bluetooth, Gigabit LAN and multi-graphics support via AMD CrossFireX and NVIDIA SLI technologies.